QubesOS/qubes-doc/user/common-tasks/software-update-domu.md

 You can also update TemplateVMs individually.
 In the Qube Manager, select the desired TemplateVM, then click **Update qube**.
-Advanced users can execute the standard update command for that operating system from the command line, e.g., `dnf update` in Fedora and `apt-get update` in Debian.
+Advanced users can execute the standard update command for that operating system from the command line, e.g. `dnf update` in Fedora and `apt-get update` in Debian.

 ## Testing repositories